Funds raised this year will be used to establish programs

-for people living with Multiple Sclerosis.
+for people living in Powell River with Multiple Sclerosis.

 On August 2, 2016 the Multiple Sclerosis Society of Canada announced the sale of the MS Centre in Victoria and the discontinuation of a number of vital services.
 Many in the community who live with disease every day see the centre as necessary for their quality of life.
 We are working to resurrect it.

 Why it matters